o3de/o3de/README.md

 #### Optional

 *   WWise - 2019.2.8.7432: [https://www.audiokinetic.com/download/](https://www.audiokinetic.com/download/)
+    *   Note: This requires registeration and installation of a client to download
 ### Quick Start Build Steps

 1. Create a writable folder to cache 3rd Party dependancies.
 You can also use this to store other redistributable SDKs.